-Pictured Rocks Cruises have provided tens of thousands of guests a truly spectacular close-up view of the Pictured Rocks National Lakeshore for over 50 years.
+Pictured Rocks Cruises has provided tens of thousands of guests a truly spectacular, closeup view of Pictured Rocks National Lakeshore for over 50 years.

 Formal Tours to Pictured Rocks began being offered by Cleveland Cliff Iron Company on Sunday afternoons.
 The “Ottawa” would leave port on Grand Island and take visitors along the shoreline.

 Captain Everett Morrison began running cruises right after World War II on the “Sea Queen” and later expanded the business when he purchased “Miss Palm Beach” and “Pictured Rocks I.”

 Pictured Rocks became the first National Lakeshore in the United States.

 Captain Morrison continues to improve and advance the fleet of vessels by having “Tiger Lady” and “Miss Munising” built.
 The 61 foot “Miss Munising” was capable of carrying 102 passengers.

 The 68-foot tour-boat “Miners Castle” was purchased, and the new Pictured Rocks Cruises partnership was established.

 The fleet increased again with the building of the “Miss Superior”, a 68-foot tour-boat, very similar to the "Miner's Castle."

 The “Grand Island,” another 68-foot monohull tour-boat was purpose-built by Schwartz Marine and began operating tours.

 “Grand Portal”, the newest vessel used by Pictured Rocks Cruises, was built in Gulfport, Mississippi.
 Long-time captain, Chuck Cook navigated the new vessel all the way from Gulfport to Munising!